maxtclaw/public-list/README.md

 # Public List
 ## Project Links
 Project Repository: [Github](https://github.com/maxtclaw/public-list)

-For a live web experience: [Live Link](https://public-list-production.netlify.app/)
+For a live experience: [Live Link](https://public-list-production.netlify.app/)

 ## About
 Public List is a website that allows viewers to create, save, and share various lists.
 Users can create a simple ID to access hidden lists, or browse and edit publicly available lists.

-Disclaimer: Hidden lists may still be accessed and viewed by others.
-Please do not use this website to store any sensitive information!
+**Disclaimer: Hidden lists may still be accessed and viewed by others.
+Please do not use this website to store any sensitive information!**

 ## Features
 * Fully responsive and accessible design